 Your church members will appreciate being kept in the loop, thanked on social media, and invited to all of your latest events.

-The vast majority of churches require online gift-givers to go through at least three steps to submit an offering.
+When presented with the option of going through an involved process to tithe or using a one-step process, people will always choose the latter.
+Even so, the vast majority of churches require online gift-givers go through at least three steps to submit an offering.

-Requiring your members to take multiple steps will cause some members to abandon the form without giving.
+Requiring your members to take multiple steps will cause some to abandon the form without giving.

-Takeaway: By keeping the online tithing process as quick and easy as possible, your church is making it possible for anyone to give from anywhere.
+Takeaway: By keeping the church online tithing process as quick and easy as possible, you make it possible for anyone to give from anywhere.

 To encourage church members to stay on your website long enough to tithe, you’ll need to remove a lot of the excess wording and any images that don’t add meaning or value to your site.

-Allowing your church’s members to set up recurring gifts means that your day-to-day projects will be more likely to receive funding because you have funds coming in regularly.
+Allowing your church’s members to set up recurring gifts means that your day-to-day projects will be more likely to receive funding because you have regular access to funds.

-That being said, you should also keep in mind the financial limitations of your congregation members.
+The gift amounts that you suggest should correspond directly with your needs.
+You should also keep in mind the financial limitations of your congregation members.
 Always be sure to provide smaller offering options for those who would like to tithe but don’t have the means to contribute significantly.